Tennessee Valley Authority

 6. Must be a U.S. citizen.

-7. Subject to pre-employment drug test and must pass a security background check.
+7. Subject to pre-employment drug test and background check, including a credit and criminal history check.

 Interning with the OIG will provide: